MacintoshGarden/Website/Supported Browsers.md

 No major issues found.
 Loads the default theme, the 'full experience' is available.

-## MacLynx
-Cameron Kaiser has put some impressive work in updating MacLynx, a Macintosh implementation of the Lynx text-based browser.

-**Version b3**
-No issues found.
-Automatically falls back to the text-theme and allows browsing the website without issues.

 ## Internet Explorer
 **Version 2.0.1**
 Sends empty Host header, does not work.